syncfusion/blazor-docs/src/charts/chart/chart-series.md

 ## Combination Series

-Combination of different types like Line, column etc, can be rendered in a chart.
+Combination of different types like line, column etc, can be rendered in a chart.

 >Bar series cannot be combined with any other series as the axis orientation is different from other series.